mgcrea/angular-strap/readme.md

 ### Configuration

 Include in your RequireJS configuration a mapping that looks similar to the following.
-(Assumes you've unpacked AngularStrap into `vendor/angular-strap` inside your project.)
+(Assumes you've unpacked AngularStrap into `vendor/angular-strap` inside your project.
+You can, of course, put this anywhere; modify the following to suit your needs.)

 ```javascript
 {